 Fruit compote is a dish commonly prepared by simmering fruit, whole or in pieces, in sugar syrup.

-It’s delicious paired with ice cream, yogurt, pancakes, crepes, waffles, pound cake, granola, nuts, shortbread cookies, etc.
+It’s delicious paired with yogurt, pancakes, crepes, waffles, ice cream, toast, granola, nuts, shortbread, etc.

 It can also be used as the base for a cobbler, tart, or crisp.

 This recipe includes no added sugar, using only the sweetness of apple cider, orange juice, and fruit, though extra sweetener such as honey or maple syrup can be added if desired.

 Watch out: Go easy on refined sugar intake.
 Being stripped of all its vitamins and minerals, refined sugar actually draws on the body’s reserve of vitamins and minerals in order to be metabolized.
 The negative effects of sugar are endless, from immediately depressing your immune system and overstressing the pancreas, to the more obvious tooth decay and weight gain.

 Gingered fruit compote

 3 persimmons, Fuyu variety

 1-2 pears, firm

 1 cup apple cider or juice, can dilute with water if wanting to reduce sweetness